 Intern Nicole Avalear, also from the University of Maryland.
-This spring, we are lucky to have seven University of Maryland graduating seniors interning at CRC.
+We are lucky to have seven University of Maryland graduating seniors interning at CRC.
 Nicole's latest research project pro bono resources, methods to access, and limitations of interest and assistance.

-Also from the University of Maryland is Alexis Booker, who spent her time at CRC in April researching the topic of child/parental "rights" to make direct appeals to the judge, receptivity of the court, and emancipation laws.
+Also from the University of Maryland is Alexis Booker, who spent her time at CRC researching the topic of Child and Parental "rights" to make direct appeals to the judge, receptivity of the court, and Emancipation laws.

 Iskedar Ayalaw finished her internship with an assessment of the advantages and limitations of alternative dispute resolution techniques.
 Our UMD interns helped us greatly and we appreciate all their time and effort amidst a busy final senior-year semester.